-- You may have a change in your business such as a new building, modifications to your facility, a change in your labor force, an impending layoff or strike, or a merger or acquisition
+Also, you may have a change in your business such as a new building, modifications to your facility, a change in your labor force, an impending layoff or strike, or a merger or acquisition.

-- There may be a government or industry-specific requirement (such as the chemical industry or water treatment plant industry) that a survey is compulsory
+Another reason for a survey is that there may be a government or industry-specific requirement (such as the chemical industry or water treatment plant industry) stating that a survey is compulsory.

-- A security incident has already occurred, and you wish to prevent another occurrence
+And lastly, you may need a security survey because an incident has already occurred, and you wish to prevent another occurrence.

 Who should perform the Security Survey?